Who Needs a Living Will? (And Who Thinks They Don’t)

 Holding hands

-A concrete example
+A practical example

 Consider a woman in her early 50s with no serious health issues.
 After a sudden medical emergency, she is unconscious and unable to communicate.
 Doctors stabilize her, but further treatment depends on how aggressively care should continue if neurological recovery is uncertain.